 - The skeletal system -- bones, joints, cartilage, and connective tissue

 For each system, physiology sheds light on the chemistry and physics of the structures involved.
-For example, physiologists have studied the electrical activity of cells in the heart that control its beat.
-They’re also exploring the process by which eyes detect light, from how the cells in the retina process light particles called photons to how the eyes send signals about images to the brain.
+For example, physiologists may study the electrical activity of cells in the heart that control its beat.
+Or they may explore how eyes detect light, from the way the cells in the retina process light particles called photons to how the eyes send signals about images to the brain.

 Physiology revolves around understanding how the human body maintains a steady state while adapting to outside conditions, a process called homeostasis.
-How do your organ systems keep your temperature relatively stable in different environments?
-How does your body keep your blood sugar and other chemical levels constant even when you eat different foods?
-These are the kinds of questions that physiologists aim to answer.
+It looks at ways your organ systems keep your temperature stable in different environments.
+And how your body keeps your blood sugar and other chemical levels constant even when you eat different foods.
+These are the kinds of questions physiologists aim to answer.

 Physiology in Medicine